 If you touch it, your finger should come away clean, leaving no marks on the top of the chocolate.

 The chocolate should also look and feel sold and hard rather than liquid or squishy.

 What is the Best Way to Harden Chocolate After Melting It?

 This depends on the type of chocolate used, its thickness, the application method, and where it is left to be set.

 If time is not an issue, leave it to set at room temperature, as this gives the best chance of perfect results.

-If you’re in a rush, using a fridge could reduce the hardening time by half.
+If you’re pressed for time, placing chocolate in the fridge can reduce the hardening time by half.

-You can also use a freezer, but make sure not to leave the chocolate in for too long.
+Alternatively, you can use a freezer, but be sure not to leave the chocolate in there for an extended period.